DBlassio/Brain_Activation_fMRi/README.md

-# Brain_Activation_fMRi

-What does the brain reveal about how we shift between calculation and narrative comprehension?
-Using task-based Functional Magnetic Resonance Imaging (fMRI) data from the Human Connectome Project, we explore how cortical activation patterns differentiate between two conditions withing the language task: a math-based reasoning task and a story comprehension task.
-Using data parcellated into 360 regions of interest, we investigate whether machine learning models can decode cognitive state based on these distinct functional signatures.
-We apply dimensionality reduction and train classifiers to distinguish between story and math trials.
-Our results indicate that even in reduced form, brain-wide activation patterns carry sufficient information to reliably classify task condition.
-This suggests that the brain engages separable, distributed networks for numerical reasoning and narrative understanding, and that these patterns are detectable at the parcel level.
-By integrating computational methods with neuroimaging data, this project could contribute to a more nuanced understanding of how cognitive functions such as reasoning and comprehension are mapped across the cortex.
+# Decoding Cognitive States from fMRI: Math vs. Story

+## 📖 Overview
+This project investigates how the brain shifts between **calculation** and **narrative comprehension** by analyzing task-based fMRI data from the Human Connectome Project.
+We ask:

+> **What does the brain reveal about how we switch between a math‑based reasoning task and a story comprehension task?**

+## 🧠 Dataset
+- **Source:** Human Connectome Project
+- **Task:** Language paradigm with two conditions
+  - 📐 **Math reasoning**
+  - 📚 **Story comprehension**
+- **Parcellation:** 360 cortical regions of interest (ROIs)

+## 🔬 Methods
+1. **Preprocessing & Parcellation**
+   - Extraction of regional activation time series
+2. **Dimensionality Reduction**
+   - Techniques such as PCA to capture the most informative features
+3. **Classification**
+   - Train machine learning models to decode task condition
+   - Evaluate performance on held‑out data

+## 📊 Results
+- Even after dimensionality reduction, **whole‑brain activation patterns** reliably distinguish math vs. story trials.
+- **Classification accuracy** significantly above chance, demonstrating separable, distributed networks for numerical reasoning and narrative understanding.

+## 🔎 Conclusions
+- **Distributed networks:** Numerical reasoning and narrative comprehension engage distinct but widespread cortical circuits.
+- **Parcel‑level decoding:** Functional signatures at the ROI level carry enough information for task classification.
+- **Implications:** Integrating computational modeling with neuroimaging offers a nuanced map of how key cognitive functions are organized across the cortex.

+---

+> **Future directions:** Explore cross‑task generalization and extend to other cognitive domains (e.g., attention, memory).